 Now we can talk about how to use the resources and knowledge we have and put it into practice.
 If you’re looking for ways to monetize your domain or somebody else’s, as you do not need to be a domain owner yourself to get into the traffic network business, Zeropark offers you a smooth solution.
 If you’re interested in Zeropark domain traffic monetization, here’s a brief explanation of how publishers can do that.

 Integration can be done via XML, JSON, OpenRTB or Domestic/Redirect URL.
 It has to be remembered that Zeropark works only with verified and trustworthy publishers so as to ensure high-quality traffic.

-The documentation with all the details can be found on our website.
+See our documentation to find out more details.
 It’s also crucial to send all the parameters correctly, so Zeropark Account Managers can match the traffic source with the right demand.
-They must have either the correct domain name or domain id, both would be preferred.
-For Domain, we are working only on a CPV (cost-per-visit) model.
+They need either the correct domain name or domain id, though both would be preferred.
+For Domain, only a CPV (cost-per-visit) model is possible.

 10 Steps to Displaying Your Zero Click Ad

 The question of how it actually happens that a person approaching a search bar ends up on the page you want them to see may be answered in the following 10 steps to … and yes, affiliate’s journey to an ad impression is much easier than Dorothy’s stroll down the yellow brick road.